Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Thinking about taking the train from Berlin to Macerata?
 We’ve got you covered.

-Train tickets from Berlin to Macerata are usually cheaper when you book in advance compared to buying them on the day.
+Train tickets from Berlin to Macerata start from £160.31 when you book in advance, which can be cheaper than buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.

 Keen to book your train tickets to Macerata?
 No need to wait, start a search with us today!
 If you want to find out a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs, including first and last train times.